SeriousOldMan/Simulator-Controller/Docs/Session Database.md

 ![](https://github.com/SeriousOldMan/Simulator-Controller/blob/main/Docs/Images/Session%20Database%206.jpg)

 Use the drop down menu at the top to select the type of setup, you want to store or retrieve.
 After you have done that, you can use the buttons below the list to upload, download, rename or delete a setup file.
 Once you have selected a setup in the list above, you can decide whether you want to share this setup potentially with the community (if you have given consent to share setups - see the information about community data at the end of this chapter) and/or whether you want to synchronize the setup with any of the [connected Team Servers](https://github.com/SeriousOldMan/Simulator-Controller/wiki/Session-Database#database-configuration) (see below).

+When sharing setups with the community, but also for yourself, use the *Notes* field to mention everything worth to know about the game version, competition type (sprint or endurance) and so on.

 ##### Naming conventions